adamosimpson21/CropCorp/README.md

 Features I have added since acquiring the source files:

-Learned to work with and use a Framework

 Added title page scene and button

 Added intro page scene and button